You love capturing the beauty of everyday moments.

 We recommend trying out new things.

-For example, changing the camera angle and using angles that are not that normal in everyday life. for example, shoot from the ground level on a busy street.
+For example, changing the camera angle and using angles that are not normal in everyday life, such as shooting from ground level on a busy street.

 Now, shooting from the ground level is not always recommended when shooting lifestyle photography.
 Plus, not many photographers do it.

-A major reason why we recommend it in the first.
-First, because it is not cliched and second it brings a level of excitement in the composition that you would normally not find when shooting from the eye level.
+We recommend it for two major reasons: first, it is not cliched, and second, it brings a level of excitement to the composition that you would normally not find when shooting from eye level.

-That also brings us to the next interesting suggestion and that is to shoot through a glass window.
+That also brings us to the next interesting suggestion, which is to shoot through a glass window.

-We recommend this to be attempted when there is bright light everywhere and you can capture a lot of reflection on the window.
+We recommend trying this when there is bright light everywhere and you can capture a lot of reflection on the window.

-8. Use Props Which Are Daily Use Items
+8. Use Props that are Daily Use Items

 Many items around your home can be used as props for a lifestyle shoot.

-Sometimes clients feel that they need to reorganize things in their home, especially when the shoot is done indoors.
+Sometimes, clients feel they need to reorganize things in their homes, especially when the shoot is done indoors.
 It is not required.
 You can use those items that are out of place as props in the frame.

-Additionally, having these things in the frame also gives a reassuring feeling to the client because she feels that she is in her home among her stuff and that normally has a calming effect.
+Additionally, having these things in the frame also reassuringly affects the client.
+She feels that she is in her home among her stuff, which normally has a calming effect.

 To further explore the subject of lifestyle photography tips, check out this in-depth video by Mango Street: